LinkedIn Ad

 Chances are high that at least one person you’ll speak to in your marketing interview has looked you up on social media before the meeting.
 As such, ensure that your social media profiles reflect a positive extension of your resume.

 Social media can also be a great place to show off your experience and ability to market yourself.
 This is especially true on a professional platform like LinkedIn.
-Before your interview, make sure your LinkedIn profile is updated and current and that your other accounts are in check and highlight your work and skills in a positive light.
+Before your interview, make sure your LinkedIn profile is current and that your other accounts highlight your professionalism and skills in a positive light – or set them to private.

-It’s natural to feel nervous before an interview, but remember you are the best person to speak to your experiences, skills, and strengths!
-Hiring managers are looking for candidates who can confidently lead or meaningfully contribute to their next marketing campaign and your marketing interview is your first chance to demonstrate how you can confidently market yourself.
+It’s natural to feel nervous before an interview, but remember you are the best person to speak to about your experiences, skills, and strengths!
+Hiring managers are looking for candidates who can confidently lead or meaningfully contribute to their next marketing campaign.
+Your marketing interview is your first chance to demonstrate how you can confidently market yourself.

 Browse our available marketing jobs and contact a recruiter today!